bindsdev/bindsdev/README.md

-I am binds, an aspiring backend and software developer working with C# and TypeScript.
+I am binds, an aspiring backend and software developer working with C# and TypeScript (Rust eventually as well).

 ## Repositories and Notable Projects
 - [```pincer-bot-template```](https://github.com/akabinds/pincer-bot-template) - A template for a Python Discord bot using the [Pincer](https://github.com/Pincer-org/Pincer) Discord API wrapper